energypatrikhu/ShinobiNvidiaDocker/README.md

 - cuda version: 11.4
 - cudnn version: 9
 - nv-headers version: 11.1.5.3
-- ffmpeg version: latest snapshot
+- ffmpeg version: 6.1.1
-- nodejs version: latest current
+- nodejs version: 21

 ### Building
 Build time depends on system, but it can be between 30 minutes to even 1 hour.